privacygmail cleanupemail security

 • Free because your data is the product

-• Unclear privacy policy buried in terms
+• Privacy policy buried in the terms

 Recommendation: Avoid entirely

-Why it's problematic:
+Why it's a problem:

 • Active data monetization